paradoxinversion/chat-server-sockets/README.md

 Starts the server in debug mode.
 For more info on inspecting node server scripts as they execute, see the [node docs](https://nodejs.org/de/docs/guides/debugging-getting-started/)

+## Socket Events VS Rest API

+The app uses a mix of socket events and a rest API for functionality.
+The general operating rule is: If the `thing` directly impacts chat, it should be an event (ie, bans, users joining/leaving, username changes).
+If it does not, it should be a REST call (ie, sign up, log in, change password).

 ## Socket Events

 Below are events used by socketio, along with which interface is used.
 If `socket`, it should only affect the user connected to that socket.
 If `io`, it should affect all connected sockets.